Prime Time Crime

 Settlement reached in BlackBerry patent case

-Search engines challenged on 'theft'
+Search engines challenged

 How it feels to be sued for $4.5M